**It** doesn’t really matter to the buyer.

 If you follow the above process, you can bring clarity to your writing — one sentence at a time.

-Carry out several rounds of edit to make sure your writing is clear, has a flow and gets to the point quickly
+- Carry out several rounds of edits to make sure your writing is clear, has a flow, and gets to the point quickly

 How to use adverbs smartly